Ayushitiwari01/Apology-Analyzer-Emotional-Accountability-Sentiment-Scoring/README.md

 A Python-based **NLP tool** that evaluates apology statements by measuring their **Emotional Accountability Score (EAS)**, **sentiment polarity**, and **interpretation level**.
 It also provides **visual insights** with **word clouds, pie charts, and bar charts**.

+Most sentiment models just score whether the tone is positive or negative.
+But when analyzing apologies especially public or corporate ones the real question is whether the speaker is taking ownership of harm.
+I created a metric called EAS - Emotional Accountability Score - that uses linguistic features like personal pronouns, emotion intensity, and passive language to measure this.
+It helps detect if an apology is emotionally mature or performative

 ---

 ## 🚀 Features